 Have a look at the illustration below:

 Nevertheless, it’s important to remember that we are all different.
 What works for one athlete may not have the same effects on another.
 So if you already have a tapering protocol that works, there is no need to make significant changes.
-However, if you prefer to use only one week of recovery before major season goals, you may find inspiration in this article.
+However, if you prefer to use only one week of recovery before primary season goals, you may find inspiration in this article.
 Maybe you should try to add one week of extra tapering before your next important race.

-In the next article, I’ll discuss some of the principles I recommend for interval training during tapering.
+The following article will discuss some of the principles I recommend for interval training during tapering.
 Stay tuned!